ibm-cloud-docs/vpc/bs_snapshots_manage.md

 * Not be actively restoring a volume.

 An easy way to determine whether you can delete a snapshot is to look in the [console](/docs/vpc?topic=vpc-snapshots-vpc-view#snapshots-vpc-view-list-ui) for the list of snapshots and check its status.
 You can delete all snapshots for a volume.
-Deleting all snapshots requires further confirmation in the UI.
+Deleting all snapshots requires further confirmation in the console.

-### Deleting a single snapshot in the UI
+### Deleting a single snapshot in the console
 {: #snapshots-vpc-delete-single-snapshot-ui}

 You can delete a snapshot from the list of all snapshots by using the following steps.